pikepdf/pikepdf/docs/topics/pages.rst

 Emplacing pages
 ~~~~~~~~~~~~~~~

-To preserve indirect references, use :meth:`pikepdf.Object.emplace`,
+Perhaps the PDF you are working has a table of contents or internal hyperlinks,
+meaning that there are indirect references to a specific page object.
+If you
+want change the content of a page object while preserving references to it,
-which will (conceptually) delete all of the content of target and replace it
+use :meth:`pikepdf.Object.emplace`, which will delete all of the content of
-with the content of source, thus preserving indirect references to the page.
+the target and replace it with the content of the source, thus preserving
-(Think of this as demolishing the interior of a house, but keeping it at the
+indirect references to the page.
+(Think of this as demolishing the interior
-same address.)
+of a house, but keeping it at the same address.)

 .. ipython::